 Ransomware is one of the biggest threats businesses face and with a rise in such attacks, 27% of all cybercrime in 2020 were ransomware attacks, Lindy Cameron, CEO of NCSC stated that “Ransomware presents the most immediate danger to UK businesses”.
 Therefore those who aren’t putting detect and response measures in place risk serious financial and reputational consquences.

-If you consider that Log4j is a logging module found within Java which has a community of over 9 million users, it’s safe to say the omnipresence of the vulnerability means it is very dangerous.
+If you consider that Log4j is a logging module found within Java which has a community of over 9 million users, it’s safe to say the omnipresence of the vulnerability in millions of applications means it is very dangerous.
 Jen Easterly, the Director of US Cybersecurity and Infrastructure Security (CISA), said that: “The log4j vulnerability is the most serious vulnerability I have seen in my decades-long career.”
 Because of Log4Shell’s potential of widespread damage and the possibility of even inexperienced hackers being able to exploit it, the Common Vulnerability Scoring System rated the Log4j vulnerability a “10.0 Critical”, the highest score they give.